How to buildHOW TO BUILD MODULAR CARTS

 The location of frequently used devices (keyboard, phone, and mouse) should remain within the repetitive access (primary work zone).
 See additional information below.

 Did you know that multiple surface types can be installed on your Flexpipe structures?
-We suggest at least a half-inch thick surface for a tabletop or for any working surface.
+We suggest at least a 1/2-inch thick surface for a tabletop or for any working surface, such as high density polyethylene D-HEPW-481/2.
 You can go thinner for shelves, dividers, or any side panels.
+A surface can be fixed with the following parts:

 When designing a new workstation, it’s important to sort out all your tools and keep only the ones used on a daily basis.
 This is actually the 1st step of the 5S program!
 There are many Flexpipe accessories available for hanging or placing your tools in a very clean, safe, and efficient way.
 Here are some parts that serve this purpose: